Murf-y/weather-app/README.md

 # weather-app
-this is a weather app DONE FOR AN LAU COMPUTER SCIENCE PROJECT
+this is an "weatherapp" made with tkinter for an LAU campus